Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     _**Prerequisite:** Level 3+ Artificer_

-    As a Bonus Action, you can touch your Arcane Firearm and expend a level 1+ spell slot and choose either :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lighting, or :dmg-thun: Thunder.
+    As a **:rsc-b: Bonus Action**{ .rsc }, you can touch your Arcane Firearm and expend a level 1+ spell slot and choose either :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lighting, or :dmg-thun: Thunder.
 For the next minute, your Arcane Firearm deals additional damage of that type on hit.

     The elemental damage is 1d4 for a level 1 spell slot, plus an additional 1d4 for each spell slot above level 1.